LeastAuthority/magic-crystal/protocol.md

 This replaces the functionality that Public Key Infrastructure often provides.

 It also opens up a prospective secret-holder to social attacks.
-For instance, if an attacker might successfully impersonates a "threshold" number of friends of a secret-holder, then they can recover that secret.
+For instance, if an attacker might successfully impersonate a "threshold" number of friends of a secret-holder, then they can recover that secret.
 Similarly, if an attacker can successfully convince enough Custodians that they are the secret holder, then they again may recover the secret.

 Users must use caution when sending out Shards: the software must explain the importance of this action; in particular the importance of being sure who the recipient is.
 That is, when the Magic Wormhole is being set up, users must take the time to correctly identify to whom they are giving the code.
 One code should only be given to one other person.
-Users should also be warned that each re-try is another opportunity for an attacker to guess a code (that is, having to retry many times in a row is unlikely and may indicate an attack).
+Users should also be warned that each retry is another opportunity for an attacker to guess a code (that is, having to retry many times in a row is unlikely and may indicate an attack).

 Example with Existing Tools<a name="example-existing-tools"></a>